 Yes.
 It can be the difference between a fatal or survivable collision.

 Photo red light violations have the same legal obligations as any other traffic violation.
 As directed by City Council, Denver first issues a Notice of Violation as an advisement with a request to respond within 15 days.
 If no action is taken by the vehicle owner after 45 days, a Penalty Assessment Notice (PAN) will be served via personal service or certified mail.
 A PAN is a legal document charging the person named and the vehicle owner is compelled by law to respond to this PAN.
 An additional fee is assessed if a PAN must be issued.
+If this legal document is ignored, a default judgement could be entered and the citation could be sent to collections.

 The state legislature has limited maximum fines associated with photo red light violations to $75 and photo speed violation to $40 ($80 if in a school zone) and has mandated that no points may be issued against a license for the violations.